thays42/poc-shiny-adminstats/README.md

   - Session start (when the app loads)
   - Button press (when the histogram generation button is clicked)
   - Session end (when the user closes the app)
-- **Event Reporting**: Click "Usage" in the navigation menu to view a modal with statistics about logged events
+- **Event Reporting**: Click "Event Report" in the navigation bar to view a modal with statistics about logged events

 ## Prerequisites